Venkiarts1234/electron-sdk/README.md

 The purpose of this script is to demonstrate a fully customisable customer hosted script for uploading into BAFTA Electron with a server side login.

-Username and password can be provided in this script or left blank to default to the credentials in S2Sv2-PHP-SDK/config.php
+Username and password can be provided in this script or left blank to default to the credentials in `S2Sv2-PHP-SDK / config.php`

 You can optionally enter a custom path location and filename in the 'path' and 'file_name' input text boxes.